ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Ever wondered why bees hum?
-It's because they don't know the words.
+What do you call an alligator in a vest?
+An in-vest-igator!

 [
-Wed Jul 30 00:31:24 UTC 2025
+Thu Jul 31 00:31:09 UTC 2025
  ]